Innergex Renewable Energy: Corporate history

+In February 2025, La Caisse announced a bid to buy Innergex Renewable Energy in deal valued at $10 billion.
+The acquisition was completed on July 21, 2025.

 Power projects controlled by Innergex Renewable Energy

 Innergex currently operates 28 renewable energy generation facilities: 22 run-of-river hydro plants, five wind farms and one solar farm.
 These projects have a combined net capacity of 577 MW.